Rules of Procedure

 The Review Panel may dismiss a Complaint that fails to meet any of the requirements of the Rules stated in this Section, or

-- Upon a determination that any violation appears to be more appropriately handled by a court (e.g., a defamation or malpractice lawsuit or fee dispute) or a governmental agency (e.g., a licensing disciplinary proceeding or employment-related agency);
+- Upon determination that any violation appears to be more appropriately handled by a court (e.g., a defamation or malpractice lawsuit or fee dispute) or a governmental agency (e.g., a licensing disciplinary proceeding or employment-related agency);

 - If the Complainant acts in a manner calculated to disrupt or obstruct the proceedings.